 At a separate meeting of the elders, a vote will be taken on each of the charges.
 The elders will declare their verdict to the congregation on an appointed Lord’s Day after the worship service and following an appropriate exhortation.
 The accused will be given a written copy of the verdict.

 The elders will establish an official file containing all the records pertaining to the trial, including all pertinent correspondence, transcripts, and minutes.
 If he requests it, the accused will be given one copy of this file at the expense of the church.
-Any appeals to the presbytery will be conducted in accordance with the Constitution of the Confederation of Reformed Evangelical Churches.
+Any appeals to the presbytery will be conducted in accordance with the Constitution of the Communion of Reformed Evangelical Churches.

 Excommunication will end when, in the unanimous opinion of the elders, the one under discipline has repented.
 A confession of this repentance will be read to the congregation on the Lord’s Day, prior to the worship service and the elders shall formally announce the end of the discipline and restoration of fellowship.